hkurokawa/code-review-as-journey/presentation.md

 Next topic is more troublesome.
 1,2.Only showing data is not everything.
 We should handle various errors or empty state.
+Check how it works, when the response from API was unexpected.
+2-2.To check handling errors,
-2-2.To check the error handling, we may need to add some changes or use some settings of emulator to debug like Airplane mode So even if the data is displaied normally, we should check if those handling works.
+we may need to add some changes or use some settings of emulator to debug like Airplane mode.
+Even if the data is displaied normally, we should check if those handling works.

 [.build-lists: true]